marcgardent/markdown2cgdoc/README.md

 # markdown2cg

-Save your time and don't repeat yourself: write the puzzle game for codingame platform with the `Markdown` syntax.
+Save your time and don't repeat yourself: write the puzzle game for *Codingame* platform with the `Markdown` syntax.

 > The promise :) Writing a CG doc will never be a nightmare again!